 I’m constantly looking for a bathroom whether I have to go, or incase the urge suddenly comes.
 I have had to ask groups of frustrated women waiting in one of those long bathroom lines if I can skip ahead because when I say I can’t wait, I mean it more than most.

 My neurological condition is one in a million, and my bladder condition is more severe than many, particularly in my age category (just check out my urologist’s office for proof!).

-The thing is, so many of us have hidden pains.
+The thing is, so many of us have hidden chronic pain.
 Cancers, migraines, Crohns, Lupus, diabetes, the list goes on and on.

-When I wear the ankle brace, just like when a women is pregnant, for example, you for sure get extra sympathy.
+When I wear the ankle brace, just like when a woman is pregnant, for example, you for sure get extra sympathy.